Best practices in slotting, picking, storage, racking and more to get the most from your warehouse space

 Storage Strategies to Maximize Warehouse Space

 Penske Logistics also helps shippers determine the best storage solutions, which are often based on cost.
-"The racking cost is about the same no matter the location in the U.S., but the cost of the geographic locations varies.
-Warehouse space is much more expensive in California than in the Midwest," Klug said.
-"It may be more cost effective to utilize the vertical space versus the square footage in a specific warehouse."
+Warehouse space prices may vary by region.
+For example, warehouse space may be significantly more expensive in California than in the Midwest.
+In some cases, it is more cost-effective to use vertical space rather than find additional square footage in a specific warehouse.

 With floor storage, a standard aisle width could be 12 to 14 feet between the products so forklifts can move effectively.
 That can drop down to 8 to 10 feet if a reach truck is used.
-"If you go to VNA (very narrow aisle), around a six-foot aisle, you need a wire-guided solution, which requires wires to be installed in the floor at the center of each aisle as well as wire guidance on the MHE so MHE can safely move in a straight line and it won't hit the rack," Klug said.
+Very narrow aisles (VNA), which are about six feet wide, require a wire-guided solution.
+This involves installing wires in the floor at the center of each aisle and equipping the material handling equipment (MHE) with wire guidance.
+This setup allows the MHE to move safely in a straight line without colliding with the racking.

-Standard select racking utilizes the vertical space in the warehouse, Klug said.
-"We can design and install single-deep racking, double-deep racking, push-back racking or drive-in racking to add additional storage locations in the warehouse," Klug said.
+Standard select racking utilizes the warehouse's vertical space.
+Options such as single-deep racking, double-deep racking, push-back racking or drive-in racking can be designed and installed to add additional storage locations in the warehouse.

 Review and Adjust

-It isn't hard to move slotting patterns as demands change, Klug said.
-Adjustments should be completed at least once a year to ensure efficiency.
-Some industries, such as food and beverage, change slotting patterns seasonally.
-"Strawberries sell at specific times of the year, so you'll open up a part of the warehouse to store them for more efficient put-away and picking," Klug said.
+Adjusting slotting patterns as demands change is generally straightforward.
+These adjustments should be made at least once a year to maintain efficiency.
+In certain industries, such as food and beverage, slotting patterns are updated seasonally.
+For example, strawberries are sold only during specific times of the year, so a section of the warehouse is set aside to store them, enabling more efficient put-away and picking during peak periods.

 An ever-changing economic and technological environment make it more important than ever to maximize space and reduce cost.
 Penske Logistics has the experience and expertise to help.